RecursionSheep/OptimizationHW/README.md

-# Introduction to Optimization Theory - 2019 Spring
+# Introduction to Optimization Theory

-Homework assignments of the course ``Introduction to Optimization Theory'' are kept here.
+Homework assignments of the course Introduction to Optimization Theory, 2019 Spring, Tsinghua University, are kept here.

 The problems are from the textbook: